 - 2 teaspoons vanilla extract

-In a bowl, cream together butter and sugar.
-Add lemon zest and vanilla and stir to combine.
+- In a bowl, cream together butter and sugar.
+Add lemon zest, vanilla extract, and lemon juice and stir to combine.

-Meanwhile, preheat oven to 375 degrees and line a baking sheet with parchment paper and set aside.
+- Cover bowl and refrigerate for 30 minutes.
+Meanwhile, preheat oven to 375 degrees, line a baking sheet with parchment paper and set aside.

-Bake for 10-12 minutes or until edges of cookies begin to lightly brown.
-Remove from baking sheet to a cooling rack.
-Allow to cool completely before icing, about 30 minutes.
+- Bake for 10-12 minutes or until edges begin to lightly brown.
+Allow cookies to rest on baking sheet for 5 minutes before transferring to a cooling rack.

 - Once cookies have cooled (or are barely warm), gently roll in confectioner's sugar to coat.